 Services Offered by AE Wealth Management

 AE Wealth Management offers three broad categories of services to clients: direct asset management services, model portfolio solutions and financial planning services.
 The direct asset management services are offered on a discretionary basis, which means the firm will be able to buy and sell securities for your account without your specific permission.
 That said, you will be able to impose restrictions ahead of time if you wish to ensure that your account avoids certain securities or products.

-Model portfolio solutions allows you to review a collection of model portfolios and choose one that you feel aligns most closely with your financial preferences.
+Model portfolio solutions allow you to review a collection of model portfolios and choose one that you feel aligns most closely with your financial preferences.
 AE Wealth Management consults with third-party firms to create the collection of model portfolios.

-The firm’s financial plans typically address at least one of the following areas:
+The firm’s financial planning services typically address at least one of the following areas: